SAR-ARD/ERS_NRB/docs/ERS_NRB.rst

             feat = None
         return wkt2vector(attrib['UTM_WKT'], int(attrib['EPSG']))

-The S1 images are managed in a local SQLite database to select scenes for processing (see section `Database Handling`_).
+The ERS images are managed in a local SQLite database to select scenes for processing (see section `Database Handling`_).

 After loading an MGRS tile as `spatialist.vector.Vector`_ object and selecting all relevant overlapping scenes from the database, processing can commence.